Nosto/wiki-docs/features/shopify-markets-v1/technical-details-how-to-use-it.md

 ### Before you start

-In order to workaround product procing for Shopify Markets, there are two small changes needed in your Shopify code.
+In order to workaround product pricing for Shopify Markets, there are two small changes needed in your Shopify code.

 1. You need to manually **remove** or **comment out** the following code-snipped from `nosto-tagging.liquid`:\